Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Missing Details for

-now, recall that the set $\mb{s}(\nukp)$ is defined as the set of all covered arrivals on sample path $\nukp$, i.e., arrivals $t$ for which $\mathcal{X}_k(\nukp,t)=1$.
+Now, recall that the set $\mb{s}(\nukp)$ is defined as the set of all covered arrivals on sample path $\nukp$, i.e., arrivals $t$ for which $\mathcal{X}_k(\nukp,t)=1$.
 Therefore,

 Now the proof of \eqref{single} follows by a straightforward application of the two list coupling argument used to prove \eqref{interim2} (Lemma \ref{galgua}).
-To see the corollary statement, we change the order of summation in the LHS,
+To prove the corollary statement, we change the order of summation in the LHS,

-Using $\Big(1- \frac{1}{c_i}\Big)\Delta g(k)\leq \frac{1}{c_i}g(k/c_i)$ completes the proof. \Halmos\end{proof}
+Using $\Big(1- \frac{1}{c_i}\Big)\Delta g(k)\leq \frac{1}{c_i}g(\frac{k}{c_i})$ completes the proof. \Halmos\end{proof}